devel0x/electronero/INSTALL.md

-Building Bitcoin
+Building Interchained
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the Interchained Core reference implementation of Interchained.